 Let your customers outgrow you.
 Some of your customers will stop using your product at some point because they evolve and that’s ok.
 Make sure you keep your product for your current AND future customers.
 Scaring away new customers is worse than losing current customers.

-Don’t confuse enthusiasm with priority.: sometimes you get a brand new idea at night and abandon everything to focus on it.
-In the morning, the idea doesnt seem as awesome anymore.
+Don’t confuse enthusiasm with priority: sometimes you get a brand new idea at night and abandon everything to focus on it.
+In the morning, the idea doesn’t seem as awesome anymore.
 We get a lot of ideas, but most of them suck despite original feelings about them.
 So write your ideas on a piece of paper and let them cool off.
 Look at them again in a few days to see if they are worth pursuing.

 Be at-home good: sometimes you buy stuff in a shop and you’re excited, but then you unpack it and it sucks.
 Do the opposite.
-Make products that make people even MORE excited when they use it at home.
+Make products that make people even MORE excited when they use them at home.

 Welcome obscurity.
 It’s when no one knows who you are that you can make mistakes.